-The report should include the most current income data for all patients (not only from patients applying for a sliding fee discount), which must have been collected at or within 12 months prior to the most recent calendar year visit.
+The report should include the most current income data for all patients (not only from patients applying for a sliding fee discount), which must have been collected at or within 12 months prior to the last visit of the calendar year.

-Determine a patient's income relative to the 2021 federal poverty guidelines (FPG).
+Determine a patient's income relative to the 2022 federal poverty guidelines (FPG).

 - Report patients by income, as defined by the health center's board policy consistent with the Health Center Program Compliance Manual.
-Children, with the exception of emancipated minors or those presenting for minor consent services, should be classified under their parents' income. - Report patients whose information was not collected within one year of their last visit in the calendar year on Line 5 as "Unknown." - Self-declaration of income from patients may be acceptable if it is consistent with the health center's boardapproved policies and procedures.
+Children, with the exception of emancipated minors or those presenting for minor consent services, should be classified under their parents' or guardians' income. - Report patients whose information was not collected within 12 months prior to their last visit in the calendar year on Line 5 as "Unknown." - Self-declaration of income from patients is acceptable as long as that is consistent with the health center's board-approved policies and procedures for collecting this data.
 This is particularly important for those patients whose wages are paid in cash and who have no other means of proving their income.
-If income information consistent with the health center's board policy is lacking, report the patient as having "Unknown" income. - DO NOT allocate patients with "Unknown" income to income groups. - DO NOT classify a patient who is experiencing homelessness, is a migratory agricultural worker, or is on Medicaid as having income below the FPG based on these factors alone.
+If income information consistent with the health center's board policy is lacking, report the patient as having "Unknown" income. - DO NOT allocate patients with "Unknown" income to the other income groups. - DO NOT classify a patient who is experiencing homelessness, is a migratory agricultural worker, or is on Medicaid as having income below the FPG based on these factors alone.

-PRINCIPAL THIRD-PARTY MEDICAL INSURANCE, LINES 7-12
+PRIMARY THIRD-PARTY MEDICAL INSURANCE, LINES 7-12

 This portion of the table provides data on patients classified by their age and primary source of insurance for medical care.
 DO NOT report other forms of insurance, such as dental, mental health, or vision coverage.
-Note that there is no "unknown" insurance classification on this table, and that states often rename federal insurance programs, such as CHIP and Medicaid.
+Note that there is NO "Unknown" insurance classification on this table.
+Also note that states often rename federal insurance programs, such as CHIP and Medicaid.
 HRSA requires that health centers collect medical insurance information each calendar year from all patients to maximize third-party payments.

 - Patient primary medical insurance is classified into seven types, as shown on the following pages. - In rare instances, a patient may have insurance that the health center cannot or does not bill.
-Even in these instances, report the patient as being insured and report the type of insurance. - Report the primary medical insurance patients had at the time of their last visit regardless of whether that insurance was billed or paid for any or all of the visit services. - Patients are divided into two age groups: 0-17 (Column A) and 18 and older (Column B) based on their age on June 30, 2021 (consistent with ages reported on Table 3A). - DO NOT report public programs that reimburse for selected services, such as the Early and Periodic Screening, Diagnosis, and Treatment (EPSDT) program; Breast and Cervical Cancer Control Program (BCCCP); or Title X, as a patient's primary medical insurance.
+Even in these instances, report the patient as being insured and report the type of insurance. - Report the primary medical insurance patients had at the time of their last visit regardless of whether that insurance was billed or paid for any or all of the visit services. - Patients are divided into two age groups: 0-17 (Column A) and 18 and older (Column B) based on their age on December 31, 2022 (consistent with ages reported on Table 3A). - DO NOT report public programs that reimburse for selected services, such as the Early and Periodic Screening, Diagnosis, and Treatment (EPSDT) program; Breast and Cervical Cancer Control Program (BCCCP); or Title X, as a patient's primary medical insurance.